Anti-slavery & Human Trafficking Policy Statement

 Our policies on slavery and human trafficking

-STI aims to work in partnership with all service providers to ensure that they share and work towards the same values STI holds against slavery and human trafficking.
-STI prohibits, and expects all service providers to prohibit, the use of forced, compulsory, or trafficked labour, or anyone held in slavery or servitude, whether adults or children.
-This prohibition extends to any sub-contractor as STI expects our service providers to hold their own suppliers to the same high standards.
+Satuit aims to work in partnership with all service providers to ensure that they share and work towards the same values Satuit holds against slavery and human trafficking.
+Satuit prohibits, and expects all service providers to prohibit, the use of forced, compulsory, or trafficked labour, or anyone held in slavery or servitude, whether adults or children.
+This prohibition extends to any sub-contractor as Satuit expects our service providers to hold their own suppliers to the same high standards.

 • Freedom for staff to terminate employment.